Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: : Automated Extraction and Generation of Code Change Rationale

-\textbf{Rationale Component Generator.} This module takes the sentences labeled by the \textit{Rationale Component Extractor} and generates concise, human-readable summaries for each rationale component.
-To achieve this, the module prompts the LLM to reason over information collected from multiple sources, connect fragmented pieces, and synthesize them into a coherent description that captures the essence of each component.
-The prompt again follows a task-decomposition approach~\cite{khot2022arXiv}, incorporating component definitions, labeled sentences grouped by artifact, and few-shot exemplars with ground-truth labels.
-As detailed in \cref{sec:prompt_dev}, we adopted a data-driven methodology, experimenting with different prompting strategies and contexts to guide the LLM toward producing accurate and correct rationale summaries.
+The goal of this module is to generate concise and human-readable summaries of the identified rationale components.
+This module takes the sentences labeled by the \textit{Rationale Component Extractor} and outputs a summary for each rationale component.
+To generate these summaries, this module prompts the LLM to reason over information collected from multiple artifacts, connect related pieces of information, and synthesize them into coherent descriptions that capture the essence of each component.
+Similar to the extractor, the prompt follows a task-decomposition approach~\cite{khot2022arXiv}, incorporating component definitions, labeled sentences grouped by artifact, and few-shot exemplars with ground-truth labels.
+As detailed in \Cref{sec:prompt_dev}, we adopted a data-driven methodology, experimenting with different prompting strategies and contexts to guide the LLM toward producing accurate and correct rationale summaries.

-Although recent LLMs support large context windows (e.g., 200K tokens for GPT-o4-mini), providing all artifacts directly to the model is not necessarily optimal.
-Recent empirical studies~\cite{Levy2024, ling2025longreason} show that LLM reasoning performance degrades as input length increases, even when the input remains within the model’s technical context limit.
-Prior work reports notable drops in reasoning accuracy for long prompts~\cite{Levy2024, ling2025longreason} and demonstrates that models effectively utilize only a fraction of the provided context~\cite{kuratov2024babilong} , often failing to recall relevant information distributed across long inputs~\cite{zhang2025attention}.
-Consequently, simply concatenating all artifacts for a commit, such as issues, pull requests, code reviews, and documentation, can reduce the model’s ability to reason about the change rationale.

-Argus therefore adopts a two-stage design.
-The Rationale Extractor first identifies candidate rationale-bearing sentences across artifacts, which significantly reduces the input size and focuses the subsequent reasoning step on the most relevant information.
-This design improves controllability and allows the generation module to reason over a compact and semantically focused context rather than large heterogeneous artifacts.
-While the extractor may occasionally introduce false positives or miss some sentences, our evaluation shows that this modular design enables the model to achieve high recall(94\%) while maintaining manageable context sizes for reasoning.

-Importantly, this design choice is motivated not by context-length limitations, but by the need to structure and filter heterogeneous artifact content.
-Separating extraction from generation also improves modularity, enables intermediate inspection and error analysis, and allows alternative extraction strategies (personalization) to be incorporated in the future.